 “I’ll see you tonight at Mother Seacole’s” officers used to say to each other before parting.
 Mother Seacole’s was her store, eatery and bunkhouse on Spring Hill where the main British Field Hospital was to be found, two miles from the siege batteries opposing Sevastopol, and 3 from the port of Balaclava, where the British supply base was.

-Here officers made the place into a sort of informal club were they could relax and eat “comfort food” and buy little luxuries, soldiers frequented the place as well and stopped in for a drink when they passed, rooms could be rented for functions and it was patronised by General’s princes and humble line officers alike.
+Here officers made the place into a sort of informal club were they could relax, eat “comfort food” and buy little luxuries.
+Soldiers frequented the place as well and stopped in for a drink when they passed, rooms could be rented for functions and it was patronised by General’s, prince’s and humble line officers alike.

-Finding it was no problem, everyone knew were the “British Hotel” was a straight shot up the muddy road from Kadikoi, a small village a mile north of Balaclava.
-Described as a metal shed with wooden huts attached, sitting dominant amongst the huts and tents, smoke slowly rising from the kitchen stove, a Union Jack flying from a flagpole outside, no one could miss it.
+Finding it was no problem, everyone knew were the “British Hotel” was.
+A straight shot up the muddy road from Kadikoi, a small village a mile north of Balaclava.
+Described as a metal shed with wooden huts attached, sitting dominant amongst the ramshackle habitations and tents, with smoke slowly rising from the kitchen stove and a Union Jack flying from a flagpole outside.
+No one could miss it.

-From the port the ground rises in a series of rolling hills, windy and frozen in winter, before dropping back down to Sevastopol.
-A grey brown landscape of grass, scrub and rock devoid of tree’s and rugged in its desolate beauty.
+From the port the ground rises in a series of rolling hills, and then flattens onto a plateau, windy and frozen in winter, before dropping back down to Sevastopol.
+A grey brown landscape of grass, scrub and rock devoid of tree’s and rugged in its desolate beauty, was a sea of mud and snow in winter.
 The collection of buildings on this exposed high point naturally drew the eye.

 Here Mother Seacole spent her days, cooking, cleaning and visiting wounded soldiers in the field.
-Her cooking was legendary throughout the army, her hospitality was second to none, her home cures were more reliable that the army doctors, and no one could help the soldiers forget their often grim situation like her.
+Her cooking was legendary throughout the army, her hospitality was second to none, her home cures were more reliable that those of the army doctors, and no one could help the soldiers forget their trounles like her.

 Mary had been born to a Scottish soldier and a free African mother in Jamaica and she had been married to an short lived English merchant.
-When she was young, her mother had run a boarding house for sick soldiers, something there was no shortage of in the West Indies.
+When she was young, her mother ran a boarding house for sick soldiers, something there was no shortage of in the West Indies.
 She had studied conventional and traditional medicine, learning nursing from her mother and at the local army hospitals.
-She had a natural affinity towards soldiers, an adventurous spirit and always “turned a bold front to fortune”.
+She had a natural affinity towards soldiers and an adventurous spirit.
+She always “turned a bold front to fortune”.

 One day in 1855 an officer came in with a familiar request that sums up the relationship between Mary and who she called her “Sons”.